DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{einforcement} learning (RL) aims to maximize user-defined rewards and acquire optimal behavioral skill.
-Since the 1970s, RL research has attracted widespread attention, and the advent of deep neural networks has greatly facilitated its development.
-Today, RL has been applied in various fields, including robot control \cite{ref1,ref37}, autonomous driving \cite{ref2}, recommendation systems \cite{ref3}, and resource scheduling \cite{ref4}.

-The paradigm of online RL involves an agent interacting with environment directly through trial-and-error\cite{ref36}.
-However, online RL suffers from low sampling efficiency and high costs, making it impractical in certain scenarios \cite{ref38}.
-For instance, in situations such as surgery and autonomous driving, real-time interaction between the agent and the environment may pose a threat to human safety.
-Since the robot may damage its components or surrounding objects, the cost of trial-and-error can be prohibitive in robot control \cite{ref5}.
-Offline RL can effectively address these issues by learning policy from a static dataset without direct interaction with the environment.
+\IEEEPARstart{R}{einforcement} learning (RL) has been widely applied in various fields, including robot manipulation control \cite{ref1,bbbbb_4}, medical robotics control \cite{ref40,bbbbb_1}, underwater robotics control \cite{bbbbb_8,ref3}, and resource scheduling \cite{ref4}. \tx{RL learns the optimal policy through the agent interacting with the environment constantly, that is, trial-and-error \cite{ref36}.
+However, agents directly interacting with the environment may bring low sampling efficiency and high interaction cost \cite{ref38}, which makes it impractical in certain real-world scenarios.
+Therefore, offline RL has been widely studied in recent years.}

+\tx{Offline RL, which learns the policy froma static dataset without interaction with the environment, has become an effective way to address the above problem.
+However, since limited coverage of the collected dataset, offline RL suffers from distribution shift,} which is caused by the difference between the policy in the offline dataset and those learned by the agent \cite{r_2}.
+The selection of out-of-distribution (OOD) data introduces extrapolation error, which may lead to unstable training and degrade agent performance \cite{ref6}. \tx{Offline RL can be divided into two parts: model-free RL and model-based RL, which take different approaches to solve the above problems.}

-Offline RL faces a significant challenge due to distribution shift, which is caused by differences between the policies in offline dataset and those learned by the agent.
-The selection of out-of-distribution (OOD) actions introduces extrapolation errors that may lead to unstable training of the agent \cite{ref6}.
-To address the above issue, two types of methods have been developed: policy constraints \cite{ref7,ref8,ref9} and value penalization \cite{ref10,ref11}.
-The goal of the above methods is to minimize the discrepancy between the learned policy and that in the dataset.
-While they achieve remarkable performance, these methods fail to consider the effects of OOD actions, hampering the exploration and performance improvement.
-In contrast, Lyu \emph{et al}. \cite{ref12} proved that the agent performance can be effectively enhanced by exploring OOD region.
+\tx{Model-free offline RL, independent of environment model, addresses the distribution shift challenge through two principal techniques: policy constraints \cite{ref7,ref8,ref9} and value penalization \cite{ref10,ref11}.} The goal of the above methods is to minimize the discrepancy between the learned policy and that in the offline dataset.
+While they achieve remarkable performance, these methods fail to consider the effects of OOD data, hampering the exploration and performance improvement. \tx{Lyu \emph{et al}. \cite{ref12} proved that the performance can be effectively improved through exploring the OOD region.
+Therefore, some data augmentation techniques are studied to improve performance.}

-The aforementioned offline RL methods are model-free, which constrains exploration in OOD region, hindering performance improvements for agents.
-In contrast, model-based offline RL enables agents to continually interact with a trained environment model, generating data with broader coverage, thereby enhancing exploration in OOD region \cite{ref13}.
-Moreover, agents acquire imaginative abilities through environmental modeling, enabling effective planning and improving control efficacy \cite{ref14,ref41}.